View courses in

 MET IS 360: Literature, Film, and the American Dream

 This course will examine the nature of the American Dream as seen through fiction, essays, poetry, autobiography, historical documents, and art.
 It will follow a chronological pattern with the Dream evolving from the Puritan fathers? desire for religious freedom to the Revolution's emphasis on political liberty, the 19th century's focus on self reliance, and the quest for the good life characteristic of the 20th century.
 At the same time, such characteristic thematic elements as the desire for equality, individual expansion and achievement, and the maturation of the soul will be examined in terms of their impact on all the different permutations of the Dream.

 MET IS 362: Mathematics that Matter in the Twenty-first Century

 In this course students will expand their knowledge of the mathematics of probability, algebraic thinking, geometry, and statistics, with a focus on contemporary developments and applications.
 The course will examine the applications of mathematics in contemporary contexts via readings and explorations.
 4 cr

-MET IS 367: Jobs, Wages, and the Economy
+MET IS 367: Jobs, Wages, and the Global Economy

 This course introduces fundamental concepts of micro and macro economics within the context of the labor market.
 In micro economics, we focus on the supply and demand for labor, looking at trends in labor force participation, college attendance, and wage differentials.
 In macro economics, we focus on the ability of the economy to create enough jobs to maintain full employment.
 We will also cover current topics related to the functioning of the labor market, including a discussion of income distribution and poverty, and the employment impact of international trade and outsourcing.